 command-line tools that are instantiated on demand as the user requests them.

 The example also illustrates a capability routing path with the arrows.
 First,

 any component instance in the collection to use -- it does not need to be

 Every realm is assigned an environment, which configures certain choices the framework makes for components in a realm.
 For example, runner capabilities are registered to an environment, which makes them available to any component instance in the realm.
 Read Environments for information on what properties are configurable through the environment.

-There is a framework service available to every component,
+There is a framework protocol available to every

-component instance to manage the children in its realm, such as binding to
+APIs for a component instance to manage the children in its realm, such as

-children and creating dynamic children.
-See the linked FIDL definitions for full
+binding to children and creating dynamic children.
+See the linked FIDL